vic-ma/howtodismantle.github.io/_posts/2024-03-31-SAP-on-fire-how-to-perfectly-integrate-LUA-scripting-with-SAP.md

 peakboard.log(vals.MyMakt[1].MAKTX)
 {% endhighlight %}

-## multiple returns
+## Multiple returns

 Let's go one step further and try an RFC function that returns multiple tables.

-The following code shows the call of the function module BAPISDORDER_GETDETAILEDLIST.
-You can use it to query information about multiple sales documents with one single call.
+The following code shows the call of the function module `BAPISDORDER_GETDETAILEDLIST`.
+You can use it to query information about multiple sales documents with a single call.

-It receives one fixed table SALES_DOCUMENTS that contains two rows with two sales docment numbers.
-And it returns the tables ORDER_HEADERS_OUT as list of requested sales document headers and ORDER_ITEMS_OUT as a list of all items of all requested sales documents.
+The function module accepts a fixed table called `SALES_DOCUMENTS` that contains two rows with two sales document numbers.
+It returns two tables:
+* `ORDER_HEADERS_OUT` as a list of requested sales document headers
+* `ORDER_ITEMS_OUT` as a list of all items of all requested sales documents

  The pattern how to use the vals object stays the same.
 By the way: In this sample we use the double brackets in LUA to indicate a string, in that case our XQL, that extends over multiple lines without the need for articificial line breaks.
 That makes the code much more readable.

 {% highlight lua %}
 local vals = {}